BitPadLabs/Budsy-Site/privacy.md

 ### 3.2 Medical Data Use
 Your medical cannabis data is used exclusively to:
-- Track your consumption patterns
+- Record your consumption patterns
 - Provide personalized insights and recommendations
 - Generate reports for your personal use
 - Support your medical cannabis management goals